 Keep your flower and vegetable gardens warm this winter.
 Cover their topsoil with mulch or burlap for protection and insulation.
 For even smaller plants, re-pot them and bring them inside for the winter.
 If you leave near lots of trees, you may need to cover your shrubbery as rabbits will use what’s left for food, and squirrels will bury their noms there.

 Raking your lawn removes excess thatch that prevents important nutrients from reaching the lawn’s roots.
 It also breaks up clumps of soil and covers any exposed seeds.
 Continue to rake the lawn throughout the fall and winter when you notice it’s covered with leaves and debris.

 Gently water your lawn as soon as you plant the seeds, and then continue to keep the lawn moist.
 Do not over-water it or let it become too dry.

-Mow your lawn about a half an inch higher than you do during the summer during the beginning of Fall, but the last time you mow your lawn this winter, lower your mowing height to about a half an inch below your Summer mowing height.
+Mow your lawn about half an inch to an inch higher than you do during the summer if it needs mowing at all during the winter.
+Be sure the last time you mow your lawn this winter, lower your mowing height to about half an inch below your summer mowing height.
 If you have a mulching mower, use the clippings on your lawn as mulch.

 Winterizing your lawn is an important process for the health of your grass.
 By following these steps and maintaining your lawn this winter, you will have a lush lawn this spring.